Advice from the artists' social insurance fund for self-employed artists or journalists who are not insured

 - Are there special regulations for newcomers to the profession?

-- Can you also be self-employed or in dependent employment?
+- Can you have another self-employed activity or dependent employment on the side?

-- When can you insure yourself as a student through the KSK?
+- When can you insure yourself as a student via the KSK?

 - Can you choose private health insurance?